Nadine (1987 film): Production

 The film was written specifically for Kim Basinger.

 Shooting began on September 30, 1986 in Austin, Texas and further shooting took place in San Antonio.

 The framed picture of Jeff Bridges in a uniform in the film is taken from The Last Picture Show (1971).

 Much of the soundtrack was provided by the country group Sweethearts of the Rodeo.

 Release

 Critical reception

 Rotten Tomatoes gives Nadine a rating of 46% from 13 reviews.

 Home media

-The film was released on VHS with a 4:3 ratio in 1988, and on DVD with a 1.85:1 ratio on July 5, 2005.
+The film was released on VHS with a 4:3 ratio by CBS/FOX Video in 1988, and on DVD with a 1.85:1 ratio by Sony Pictures Home Entertainment on July 5, 2005.